-While the two approaches described above do not use any problem-specific information beyond solution quality, the third algorithm uses the gradient function from the ewindclus algorithm to guide the search.
-The move strategy is a novel combination of gradient ascent and the classic method of Kernighan and Lin (1970) which we call 'KL break-out'.
+While the two previous approaches do not use any problem-specific information beyond solution quality, the third algorithm uses the gradient function from the ewindclus algorithm to guide the search.
+The move strategy is a novel combination of gradient ascent and the method of Kernighan and Lin (1970) which we call 'KL break-out'.
 It proceeds by gradient ascent, changing the entry in F whose ewindclus gradient points most strongly to the opposite of its current value.
 When the ascent no longer results in an improvement, a local maximum has been reached.
-Motivated by results suggesting that good maxima tend to cluster (Boese, Kahng, and Muddu, 1994; Ruml et al., 1996), the algorithm tries to break out of the current basin of attraction and find a nearby maximum rather than start from scratch at another random model.
-It selects the least damaging variable to change, using the gradient as in the ascent, but now it locks each variable after changing it.
+Motivated by results suggesting that good maxima tend to cluster (Boese, Kahng, and Muddu, 1994; Ruml et al., 1996), the algorithm tries to break out of the current basin of attraction and find a nearby maximum rather than start from another random model.
+It selects the least damaging variable to change, using the heuristic as in the ascent, but now it locks each variable after changing it.
 The pool of unlocked variables shrinks, thus forcing the algorithm out of the local maximum and into another part of the space.
 To determine if it has escaped, a new gradient ascent is attempted after each locking step.
 If the ascent surpasses the previous maximum, the current break-out attempt is abandoned and the ascent is pursued.
 If the break-out procedure changes all variables without any ascent finding a better maximum, the algorithm terminates.
-The procedure is guaranteed to return a solution at least as good as that found by the original KL method (although it will take longer), and it has more flexibility to follow the gradient function.
-This algorithm, which we will call ewindclus-klb, surpassed the original KL method in time-equated tests.
+This strategy, which we will call ewindclus-klb, surpassed the original KL method in time-equated tests.
 It is also conceptually simple and has no parameters that need to be tuned.

-3.2 Evaluation of the Combinatorial Algorithms
+3.1 Evaluation of the Combinatorial Algorithms

-The time-equated performance of the combinatorial algorithms on the human data sets is shown in Table 4, with indclus, the best of the previous algorithms, shown for comparison.
+The time-equated performance of the combinatorial algorithms on the human data sets is shown in Figure 3, with indclus, the best of the previous algorithms, shown for comparison.
 As one might expect, adding heuristic guidance to the search helps it enormously: ewindclus-klb surpasses the other combinatorial algorithms on every problem.
 It performs better than indclus on three of the human data sets (top panel), equals its performance on two, and performs worse on one data set, letters.
-(Results in which ewindclus-klb was not the best are marked with a box.)
-The variance of indclus on letters is very small, and the full distributions suggest that ewindclus-klb is the better choice on this data set if one can afford the time to take the best of 20 runs.
-(Experiments
+The variance of indclus on letters is very small, and the results suggest that ewindclus-klb is the better choice on this data set if one can afford the time to take the best of 20 runs.
+(Experiments using 7 additional human data sets found that letters represented the weakest performance of ewindclus-klb.)